MarelGuy/Jay/Updates/APRIL.md

 ## 2022-04-02

 I'm working on a school project, that's why I wasn't able to do anything for these days, I'll start working on Jay again from the 2022-04-04.

+## 2022-04-19

+I did not forget about Jay, I'm not in my best period of my life, sorry if updates and commits will be missing for a while.